Tales of the Green Beret

 Tales of the Green Beret is an American comic strip created by the nonfiction author Robin Moore and artist Joe Kubert.
-Published in the 1960s, its Vietnam War setting was concurrent with the controversial real-life conflict.
+Published in the 1960s, its Vietnam War setting was concurrent with the real-life conflict.

 Publication history

 Tales of the Green Beret, by nonfiction author Robin Moore and established DC Comics war-comics artist Joe Kubert, began as a daily strip, running for 72 numbered strips starting September 20, 1965.
 The following year it returned daily and Sunday, beginning April 4, 1966, with scripts by Howard Liss.
 There were eight Kubert stories: